ashvardanian/StringZilla/README.md

 auto _ = engine(tape_a, tape_b, distances, pool);
 ```

-All of the potentially-failing StringZillas interfaces return error codes, and none raise C++ exceptions.
+All of the potentially failing StringZillas' interfaces return error codes, and none raise C++ exceptions.
 Parallelism is enabled at both collection-level and within individual pairs of large inputs.

 ### Rolling Fingerprints

-StringZilla exposes parallel fingerprinting (Min‑Hashes or Count‑Min‑Sketches) via the `stringzillas/stringzillas.h` header.
+StringZilla exposes parallel fingerprinting (Min-Hashes or Count-Min-Sketches) via the `stringzillas/stringzillas.h` header.
 Use `szs_device_scope_t` to pick hardware and optionally limit capabilities per engine.

 ```c